dseguy/clearPHP/rules/echo-with-comma.md

 ```

 One of their main differences is that `echo` accepts several arguments, while `print` only accepts one.
-This forces `print` to concatenate everything before outputing it, while `echo` will process all arguments one after each other.
+This forces `print` to concatenate everything before outputting it, while `echo` will process all arguments one after each other.

 ```php